mmmarinho/ROS2_Tutorial/docs/source/create_python_node_from_scratch.rst

 It is common for new Nodes to have additional dependencies, so we will cover that here.
 For an :program:`ament_python` package, we must modify the :file:`package.xml` to add the dependencies.

-In this toy example, let us add the :code:`rclpy` as dependency, because it is the :code:`Python` implementation of the :abbr:`RCL (ROS Client Library)`.
+In this toy example, let us add the :code:`rclpy` as dependency, because it is the Python implementation of the :abbr:`RCL (ROS Client Library)`.
 All Nodes that use anything related to ROS2 will directly or indirectly depend on that library.

 By no coincidence, the :file:`package.xml` has the :code:`.xml` extension, meaning that it is written in :abbr:`XML (Extensible Markup Language)`.